mkhorasani/Streamlit-Authenticator/README.md

 >  - **auto_hash:** _bool, default True_
 >    - Automatic hashing requirement for passwords, True: plain text passwords will be hashed automatically, False: plain text passwords will not be hashed automatically.

+* **_Please remember to recreate the authenticator object on each and every page in a multi-page application._**

+### 3. Creating a login widget

-* Then render the login module as follows.
+* You can render the login module as follows.

 ```python
 authenticator.login()
 ```

-* **_Please remember to re-invoke an 'unrendered' login widget on each and every page in a multi-page application._**

 > ### Authenticate.login
 > #### Parameters: